scipy/scipy.org/content/en/dev-zone.md

   SciPy   Code repository         <https://github.com/scipy/scipy>
   ------- ----------------------- ---------------------------------------

-Interested people can get repository write access as well.
-This usually requires a developer \"vouching\" for you, which happens more easily if you already made a number of patch contributions.

 # On packaging

 For the majority of users who do not want to build the code from source,